alirezanet/Husky.Net/README.md

 -  ⌛ Task for specific branch or tags (soon)
 -  ⌛ User-defined file states (soon)
--  ⌛ Run task using group and name options (soon)
 -  ⌛ Internal commit-msg linter (soon)

 If you already know what is the lint-staged or Husky (npm packages),